What Is the ESR Level in Cancer Patients and How to Prevent It?

 Erythrocyte Sedimentation Rate (ESR) is a common blood test that helps detect inflammation in the body.
 In cancer patients, an elevated ESR level may indicate the presence or progression of malignancy, although it is not specific to cancer alone.
 This article explores what ESR is, why it is important in the context of cancer, and what elevated levels might suggest.
 Additionally, it offers insights into how patients and caregivers can manage or potentially lower ESR through lifestyle changes, medical interventions, and routine monitoring.
+For those seeking gentle supportive care, cancer treatment in homeopathy may also help improve overall well-being during the healing journey.
 Understanding and addressing ESR levels can contribute to more informed treatment decisions and better overall health outcomes for cancer patients.

 What are Normal and Abnormal ESR Levels?